Barking

 If your dog barks at everything outside his fenced yard, bring him in.
 Dogs will bark at what they can see but can’t get to.
 They bark to scare things away, to protect their space, to express frustration that the squirrel can climb higher than they can, or, as just described, from boredom.
 Leaving your dog outside for extended periods of time is an invitation to bark.

 Anytime your dog is outside, make sure he has activities that will keep him occupied, such as a raw bone or bully stick; a stuffed, frozen Kong; treats scattered in the yard or other scent games.
-Look at our webinar on at-home scent games by Jacy Kelley, a noted Nose Work instructor and judge.
+Our webinar on at-home scent games by Jacy Kelley, a noted Nose Work instructor and judge, has some great ideas.
 If your dog’s mind is occupied, he will be less likely to bark, dig, or engage in other “unwanted” activities.

 Barking From Windows

 Managing access is one way to address the issue.
 You could use a baby gate to block off the room with that big picture window.
 For smaller dogs, sometimes just moving the furniture away from the window will do it.
-Another option is to cover the window with curtains, blinds, or “decorative window film” by Artscape (available at Home Depot or Lowe’s) that can be put up with static cling.
-The “rice paper” or “etched lace” designs are barely noticeable from outside.
-You will still be able to see out, but your dog won’t, and window film lets in light.
+Another option is to cover the window with curtains, blinds, or “decorative window film” by Artscape (available at Home Depot or Lowe’s), which is easy to install.
 Sometimes, a white noise machine or music can also help by blocking the sounds of people or animals passing.
 See additional suggestions under “Barking at Sounds”.

 Often, your dog is simply letting you know that there is something outside.
 So, another approach is to let your dog practice what is to him an instinctual behavior, while training him to leave the space instead of continuing to bark.
 Go to the window, label what your dog is barking at, acknowledge their concern, and then remove your dog from the window area with a reward or game in another room.
 This requires consistency and patience on your part as your dog learns this alternative behavior.
 A positive reinforcement trainer will be able to assist you in teaching your dog this or other pattern games that will address excessive alert barking.